What is it good for?

 We are going to develop something really similar:

 The difference is, both the encryption and decryption were easy to perform if you know the inputs.
 In this case, we want the hard function to be infeasible (Eve cannot compute it).
 It might be sounding stupid and impossible to design such a problem (easy to compute in one way, hard to compute in the other way).
 But in fact, it is possible.
 A popular one-way problem is prime factorization.
-If I were to give you 2 prime numbers (say, pp and qq), you can multiply them, and get their multiplication (say nn) without any difficulty.
+If I were to give you 2 prime numbers (say, and ), you can multiply them, and get their multiplication (say ) without any difficulty.

 You may be not convinced that how prime factorization solves the problem we have at hand, and you are right to be not convinced.
 Because the examples are not matching.
 In the colour metaphor, Eve had to compute the hard function, which has 2 inputs (ORANGE, YELLOW), and 1 output(RED).
 Now, we are asking Eve to compute 2 outputs (ORANGE and RED?) with a single input(YELLOW).
 It’s not fair!
 Eve already knows more than 1 input.